AnnexLabs/AnnexUI/README.md

 ### Additional notes
 Below are some additional notes that may prove useful to developers.
-Please feel free to open a PR on this `README.md` file with anything else you think would be useful to others.
+Feel free to open a PR on this `README.md` file with anything else you think would be useful to others.

 #### Styling (using vars)